urbanjost/M_intrinsics/docs/intrinsics.md

        write(*,*)'ASCII is the default on this processor' endif

-  ! the kind precedes the value, somewhat like a BOZ constant alphabet = ascii_"abcdefghijklmnopqrstuvwxyz" write (*,*) alphabet
+  ! for constants the the kind precedes the value, somewhat like a !
+BOZ constant alphabet = ascii_"abcdefghijklmnopqrstuvwxyz" write (*,*) alphabet